-Not every state has such a law in place.
-Washington has the Auto Repair Act, outlined under the official Washington State Office of the Attorney General.
-Here are some of the provisions.
+Not every state has this type of law in place.
+Washington has the Auto Repair Act, outlined in its Washington State Office of the Attorney General.
+Here are the provisions.

-Estimates: For in-person services where repairs are expected to surpass $100, you are entitled to a written repair estimate.
-The technician cannot charge you more than 10% above the estimate without your approval.
+Estimates: For in-person services where repairs are expected to exceed $100, you’re entitled to an estimate in writing.
+The shop can’t bill you more than 10% above the estimate without your consent.

-Invoicing: The invoice must include a description of the service, along with parts provided.
-The technician must indicate whether each part is new, used, or a rebuild.
-The invoice must also include the price of each individual part, along with labor fees for installation.
+Invoicing: The invoice must include a description of the labor and a list of all replacement parts provided.
+The mechanic must specify whether each part is new or a rebuild.
+The invoice must also include the price of each individual part and their respective installation fees.

-All automotive-related shops must follow these guidelines.
-This includes collision repair centers, windshield installers, tire repair services, etc.
+All auto repair centers must abide by these provisions.
+This includes collision repair shops, windshield installers, tire replacement services, etc.

-The Auto Repair Act goes both ways, meaning it also grants certain protections to the auto service.
-The repair shop has the right, for example, to put a lien on your vehicle.
-In other words, they can legally hold your car until you pay your bill.
+The Auto Repair Act goes both ways, meaning it also bestows protections upon the auto service.
+The repair shop has the right, for instance, to place a lien on your car.
+Basically, they can legally hold your vehicle until you pay all due fees for provided services.

-However, even this right is limited.
-The technician cannot hold your car if charges exceeded 110% of the written estimate.
-The same is true if the shop failed to post a sign outlining your customer rights.
+However, even this right has its limitations.
+The shop cannot hold your vehicle if charges surpassed 110% of the written estimate.
+The same applies if the shop failed to display a sign within the company premises outlining your customer rights.

 Serving Customers in Tacoma, Sumner, Lake Tapps, Auburn, Federal Way, Des Moines, Gig Harbor, University Place, Fircrest and Ruston